 Wiki states you can cook the fish right from frozen by holding the fillets under cold running water to remove ice crystals.
 Then patting dry and cook as per the recipe.
 The cooking time will take an extra few minutes, depending on how thick the fish fillet is.

 Since it is a very mild tasting fish, you don't want to overwhelm its flavor with side dishes that are overly strong.
 We love many different vegetables so that is what we always serve to go along.
 I like to choose quick cooking, steamed or pan fried so that they are ready when the fish is done.
-Marinated asparagus is a delicious side dish.
+Marinated asparagus, Marinated Broccoli and Blackened Green Beans are delicious choices for a side dish.
 Or try a healthy salad with creamy garlic dressing.
 Another option is my Butter lettuce salad.

 Some other seafood recipes to try: